 Add the mung beans sprouts and the stir-fry sauce, and stir to incorporate.

 When the mung bean sprouts are heated through (but not wilted), remove the pan from the heat.

-Place one scoop of rice into the bottom of a shallow bowl.
-Add the desired amount of the vegan hoisin sauce stir-fry mixture on top.
-Serve hot.
+Place one scoop of rice into the bottom of 4 individual shallow bowls.

-Make sure to turn off the pan when your vegetables are cooked al dente, with just a hint of crunch.
-Cooking them as such will impress your dinner guests with a perfectly executed presentation, whereas letting them sit too long in the pan will yield a much less desirable result.
+- Make sure to turn off the pan once the vegetables are cooked al dente, with just a hint of crunch.
+Letting them sit too long in the pan will yield a somewhat mushy, much less desirable result.